Ada-Developers-Academy/core-cs-fundamentals/hash-tables/using-hash-tables.md

 Write a function named `get_symmetric_pairs`.
 This function takes in a list (`pairs`) of lists.
 Each sub-list is a list of two elements.

 This function should return a list of all symmetric pairs.
 A pair should only be listed once (without its symmetric counterpart).
-List the first pair of a pair of symmetric pairs.

 Assume that the first element of all pairs are distinct.